bergant/nlexperiment/readme.md

 * `inner-radius-x`

-But considering constraints and model symmetry we can reduce it only to ratio and ellipse aspect ratio.
-It is sufficient to create parameter sets based on combinations of
+But considering constraints and model symmetry we can reduce the parameters to:

 * `ratio` (the inhibitor concentration parameter)
 * `radius_diff` (the difference between x and y radius) and